 Problem Statement

-Despite the growing interest in entrepreneurship as a means of economic development and poverty reduction (GEM, 2022; Chernova et al., 2020), little is known about how entrepreneurial self-efficacy (ESE) and entrepreneurship training influence entrepreneurial readiness among youth in Ethiopia.
+Despite the growing interest in entrepreneurship as a means of economic development and poverty reduction, the problem is youth in Ethiopia lack entrepreneurship training and entrepreneurial readiness (GEM, 2022; Chernova et al., 2020).

 Purpose Statement

-This study investigates the difference between youth readiness to start or develop a business based on entrepreneurial self-efficacy of those who have taken EDI entrepreneurship training and those who have not to determine if there is a significant difference in youth entrepreneurial readiness.
+The purpose of this study is to examine youth entrepreneurial readiness based on entrepreneurial self-efficacy of those who have taken EDI entrepreneurship training and those who have not .

 Background of the Problem